Hesperian Health Guides

 kidney infection.

-A woman can also do an exercise — called the angry cat exercise — to reduce lower back pain.
-She should do this exercise several times in a row, 2 times a day, and whenever her back hurts her
+This angry cat exercise may reduce back pain.
+Do this exercise a few times in a row, 2 times a day, whenever there is back pain.

 Leg cramps